 As a result, the majority of companies currently in compliance with NFPA 70E choose not to rely on task-based systems.
 Instead they specify AR as the only acceptable work uniform for employees and contractors working on energized electrical equipment.
 And, many companies who initially selected task-based programs are now switching to daily wear approaches.

-Follow along with our series (new posts coming soon!) to learn more:
+Follow along with our series to learn more: